The Perfect Everest Base Camp Packing List [2022]

 Everest Base Camp Packing List: Electronics

 I’m going to let you in on a little secret!
-When paying for power, you’ll be charged per hour per outlet – not per item you change.

 GoPro

-If there was ever a need for a GoPro, it’s for your EBC trek!
 This was the best thing on my packing list for Everest Base Camp, especially for those wide-angle shots and selfies!

 Sony camera

-My camera was around my neck the entire time and I took hundreds of snaps, without paying attention to what I was photographing.
+My camera was around my neck the entire time, and I took hundreds of snaps, without paying attention to what I was photographing.

 I now look back and appreciate the incredible Himalayas through all the photos I took.